+par value, issued and outstanding.
-Title of each class Trading Symbol Name of each exchange on which registered Class A common stock, \$0.0001 par value per share CXAI The Nasdaq Stock Market LLC Warrants to purchase common stock CXAIW The Nasdaq Stock Market LLC

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \boxtimes No \square
+Title of e ach class Trading Symbol Name of each exchange on which registered Class A common stock, \$6 CXAI The Nasdaq Stock Market LLC ase common stock CXAIW The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of that the registrant was required to submit such files). ee definitions of "large accelerat n-accelerated filer, smaller reporting company, or an eporting company," and "emerging growth company" Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting compa Emerging growth compa 3 or revised financial accounting g standards provided pursuant to e registrant has elected not to use the ex Section 13(a) of the Exchange Act. ny (as defined in Rule 12b-2 of the Act) stended transition period for complying with any new α .
+Yes \square No \boxtimes

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer X Smaller reporting company \times

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-As of August 14, 2023, there were 9,617,699 shares of Class A common stock, \$0.0001 par value, and 5,487,300 shares of Class C common stock, \$0.0001 par value, issued and outstanding.
+As of August 14, 2023, there were 9,617,699 shares of Class A common stock, \$0.0001 par value, and 5,487,300 shares of Class C common stock, \$0.0001